Flink SQL Autopilot for Confluent Cloud

 Compute Pool Exhausted

-There are two ways to resolve this situation:
+There are a number of ways to resolve this situation:

 You can add more resources by increasing the CFU limit on the compute pool.

-You can stop some running statements to free up existing resources.
+You can stop some running statements to free up existing resources or to free up capacity for additional statements.

 Messages Behind

 A low or decreasing Messages Behind value indicates that Autopilot is doing its job successfully.
-The following table describes scenarios in which Autopilot is scaling resources correctly or where it may be struggling.
+The following table describes scenarios in which Autopilot is scaling resources correctly or where it might be struggling.

 Messages Behind and Scaling Status | Description |